What You Need to Know About Cashier

 Are There Job Opportunities for Cashiers?

-In 2016, there was an estimated number of 3,555,500 jobs in the United States for Cashier.
+There were about 3,555,500 jobs for Cashier in 2016 (in the United States).
 There is little to no growth in job opportunities for Cashier.
-The BLS estimates 653,700 yearly job openings in this field.
+Due to new job openings and attrition, there will be an average of 653,700 job openings in this field each year.

 The states with the most job growth for Cashier are Colorado, Utah, and Nevada.
 Watch out if you plan on working in Delaware, Maine, or West Virginia.
 These states have the worst job growth for this type of profession.